philippines69/carlcastroarchives/_posts/2022-07-12-the-thing-people-take-for-granted-the-most.md

 Life.
 The life we have right now.

 In all my years, never once have I experienced death in close proximity.
 Was I a privileged bastard?
 Maybe.
-But then 2022 came and morphed into an edgy teenager thinking he's so cool 'cause he's built differently (mass shootings, COVID, [Sana](https://www.youtube.com/channel/UCsUj0dszADCGbF3gNrQEuSQ)'s graduation, and now you're telling me another close relative's dead?)
+But then 2022 came and morphed into an edgy teenager thinking he's so cool 'cause he's built differently (mass shootings, COVID, [Sana](https://www.youtube.com/channel/UCsUj0dszADCGbF3gNrQEuSQ)'s graduation, and now you're telling me another relative's dead?)
 It's been a rough year.

 I have no idea what my point is exactly.
 This night's just different, as another person very dear to me has departed.
 After hearing the news, something inside me simply just _snapped_; all my worries felt meaningless in an instant.
 I felt existential enlightenment.
 It felt like this year has been so shit on the grander scale that my problems felt so.. _small_.
 I think it'll wear out though, that's why I quickly opened Forestry and wrote down my thoughts.